rive-app/rive-react-native/CONTRIBUTING.md

 yarn example start
 ```

-To run the example app on Android:
+To run the example app on Android, you can run the Android project in `example/android` in Android Studio, OR at the top level of the project, run:

 ```sh
 yarn example android
 ```

-To run the example app on iOS:
+To run the example app on iOS, you can run the iOS project in `example/ios` in XCode, OR at the top level of the project, run:

 ```sh
 yarn example ios